MichaelClerx/wevis/README.md

 - a method ``version_validator`` used to check compatibility when a client wants to connect
 - a method ``user_validator`` used to check login credentials
 - a subclass of ``wevis.Room`` that provides a method ``messages`` to define message types and a method ``handle(connection, message)`` to handle arriving messages.
+- in most cases you'll also want to subclass ``wevis.User`` and use it to store user properties.

 For example: